Luton Airport

-busiest airport in the UK.
-It is the fourth-largest airport serving the London area after Heathrow, Gatwick and Stansted, and is one of London's six international airports along with London City and Southend.
-The airport serves as a base for easyJet, TUI Airways, Ryanair and Wizz Air and previously served as a base for Monarch Airlines until it ceased operations in October 2017.
+busiest in the UK.
+It is the fourth-largest airport serving the London area after Heathrow, Gatwick and Stansted, and is one of its six international airports along with London City and Southend.
+The airport serves as a base for easyJet, Ryanair and Wizz Air; and was previously a base for TUI Airways, until the airline closed its base at the airport and moved its Luton-based aircraft to Gatwick Airport in 2026.
+The airport also previously served as a base for Monarch Airlines, until it ceased operations in October 2017.
 The vast majority of the routes served are within Europe, although there are some charter and scheduled routes to destinations in Northern Africa and Asia.